colinmarc/colinmarc.github.com/blind.md

 He turned to shout, ask her about it, but stopped when he saw that she had left the door ajar to the bathroom.
 The apartment was completely silent, besides the steady sound of the shower.
 Was she waiting for him, in there?
 He imagined her smooth skin under the water, her hair wet, steam rising around her, beckoning him to join her, put his arms around her…

 Before he could take a step towards the door, though, he heard the shower stop.
-He turned to her bed and sat on it.
-The room seemed to slowly spin.
+He turned to her bed and sat on it, conscious of his breathing.

 Piper emerged from the bathroom a few moments later, fully clothed.
 She smiled at him, grabbed her laptop from the desk, and sat beside and a bit in front of him, opening it.
 “What do you want to watch?
 I downloaded a few things—”